ulopeznovoa/RAPL-logger/README.md

 # RAPL logger

 A tool to monitor the energy consumption of an application running in an Intel-based system.
 It reads the RAPL information available in the */sys/class/powercap*.
+Unlike other ways of reading RAPL registers (like using *perf*), it doesn't require the user to have sudo privileges.

-Usage: ./rapl_logger \<your-app\> $\<params-of-your-app\>
+Usage: ./rapl_logger \<your-app\> \<params-of-your-app\>

 Edit the following lines of the script file to configure RAPL logger:
 - 42: FREQ=0.1 #Seconds between each sample of RAPL registers.
 0.1 Seconds == 10 Hz